 How does conciliation work?

 Conciliation is a private and structured form of negotiation assisted by a trained mediator who has been accredited by CEDR.
-If a settlement is reached the mediator can draw up an agreement that can then become a legally binding contract if signed by both parties.
-This process is conducted by several means of communication including telephone, Skype or by email.
+If a settlement is reached, the mediator can draw up an agreement that can then become a legally binding contract if signed by both parties.
+This process is conducted by several means of communication including by telephone, Skype or email.

 How does arbitration work?

-Arbitration is a formal and legally binding process where the dispute is resolved by the decision of a nominated third party called an arbitrator.
-Once the arbitrator issues their award it is legally binding and can only be appealed in the courts in exceedingly rare occasions.
+Arbitration is a formal and legally binding process where the dispute is resolved by the decision of a nominated third party, called an arbitrator.
+Once the arbitrator issues their award, it is legally binding and can only be appealed in the courts in exceedingly rare occasions.
 This process is conducted entirely in writing.